ctm/mb2-doc/src/series/2024/wsop-style.md

 receive a physical prize, only cash via Venmo or Zelle.
 Additionally, up to five places will pay, depending on the number of players we get.

+### All are welcome

+All events in this series are open to the public.
+Please spread the word.

+### Payouts

 Payments, depending on how many players[^12] participate:

 |Place| 2-4| 5-8|9-15|16-24|25 or more|